 Undergraduate level courses (0110 - 1990)

-MCM 0110 - Introduction to the Theory and Analysis of Modern Culture and Media
+MCM 0110 - Theory and Analysis of Modern Culture and Media

 An introduction to critical theory, cultural studies, and media analysis that addresses print, photography, film, television, and digital media.
 We will examine these media in relationship to influential theoretical approaches such as structuralism and post-structuralism, ideological analysis and psychoanalysis, feminist and queer theory, critical race theory and theories of post-colonialism and globality, and media and technology studies.
 LILE WRIT